eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 ### Initializer section

-The initializer section is responsible for initializing the state of the new instance of the class, before a reference to the new instance is available to clients.
+The initializer section (or just _initializer_) is responsible for initializing the state of the new instance of the class, before a reference to the new instance is available to clients.
 The declaration section contains members of the class which are only called after the instance has been fully initialized.

 Consider the following example: